woodminus/AI-DeepLearning-Compendium/README.md

 - Notes on previously held conferences and panels
 - Tools recommendations for various data science-related tasks
 - Comprehensive lists of available datasets for AI research
-- Reading lists from other author
+- Reading lists from other authors

+We also offer